-A SAS program consists of a series of commands.
+The SAS program (which you write using pico) consists of a series of commands.
 Each command is one or more words, followed by a semicolon.
 You can put comments into your program to remind you of what you're trying to do; these comments have a slash and asterisk on each side, like this: